12 November 2015

 A new 300 bed central city budget hotel has opened and already has solid bookings through to April next year.

-In a major boost to regional tourism, the $8 million All Stars Inn has opened and will provide a mix of 42 private rooms and 37 dormitory rooms for leisure visitors to the city.
+In a major boost to regional tourism, the $8 million All Stars Inn opened this week and will provide a mix of 42 private rooms and 37 dormitory rooms for leisure visitors to the city.

 “Great value and a relaxed, friendly environment is what we will be offering our guests,” says Leslie.

-Chief Executive of Christchurch & Canterbury Tourism, Tim Hunter, said the market for budget accommodation is substantial and the All Starts Inn will help these travelers to spend more nights in Christchurch.
+Chief Executive of Christchurch & Canterbury Tourism, Tim Hunter, said this type of accommodation is really important for the local tourism sector and will help attract out-of-town visitors.

-“The value accommodation category in Christchurch which has been in short supply since 2011,” says Hunter.
+“The new All Stars Inn will significantly boost capacity in the value accommodation category in Christchurch which has been in short supply since 2011,” said Hunter.